atulkrs/Automatic-MCQ_Quiz-and-Crossword-Generator/README.md

 # QuizGenerator
-# This project is Done by Atul Kumar Singh😎😋
+# This project is Done by Atul Kumar Singh😎

 Project Description: